CluedIn-io/CluedIn.Documentation/docs/180-microsoft-integration/010-powerapps.md

 | Transaction | Lookup | customer.transactionId | Guid | Edge : _/Transaction_ |
 | Email _(Key)_ | Single line of text | customer.email | Text | Entity Code |

-CluedIn will use its streaming engine to sync golden records located in CluedIn with your Dataverse tables and uses its automated ingestion endpoint to synchronize new data coming from Dataverse.
+CluedIn uses its streaming engine to sync golden records in CluedIn with your Dataverse tables, and uses its automated ingestion endpoint to sync new data coming in from Dataverse.

 ### Power Automate

-Using our Power Automate integrations, CluedIn can generate an approval sequence (that can be tailored) for accepting or rejecting data changed either from CluedIn to Dataverse or from Dataverse to CluedIn.
+Using our Power Automate integrations, CluedIn can generate a customizable approval sequence for accepting or rejecting data that has been modified either from CluedIn to Dataverse or from Dataverse to CluedIn.

 ## Architecture